What is Substitute Teaching?

 How to Handle Unexpected Situations

 Although schools will do what they can to support you, substitute teaching can be a bit unpredictable.
-The good news is that there are strategies to make the best of the unexpected — like if you find yourself in a challenging classroom environment or if the substitute assignment isn’t clear.
+The good news is that there are strategies to make the best of the unexpected — like if you find yourself in a challenging classroom environment or if the substitute teacher plan or substitute assignment isn’t clear.